-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 Anybrain

-Anybrain is an AI start-up that provides security and anti-fraud solutions to the gaming industry to secure online gaming and make esports fairer.
+Anybrain is an AI start-up that provides security and anti-fraud solutions to the game industry to secure online gaming and make esports fairer.

 Atlantide

 Atlantide creates educational games based on history to learn while having fun.
-The first experience of Atlantide is a geolocalized game that transforms a place into an XXL playground to
+The first experience of Atlantide is a geolocalized game that transforms a place into an huge playground to

 encourage observation, communication, and immersion.
 Atlantide’s ambition is to dedust history by making it more concrete, more playful, and less elitist, through professional and general public